zerklabs/gopin/README.md

 =================================

 ## Introduction
 This is a proof of concept for enabling certificate pinning in Go.
-It currently makes an out-of-band call to retrieve the remote host certificate and compares it against a trusted DER encoded public key that you provide.

-See the examples directory for a server and client setup.
+It does this by providing an http.Transport object with a custom Dial method.
+If the pin check fails, the Dial method will never work and will only return an error.

 ## Usage
+If the pinned certificate matches the host certificate, it will not return an error and will return a valid http.Transport.
+However, if the pinning does fail, any subsequent connection attempt using the http client with the failed transport will fail.
+See examples/gopin_example.go

 ```
 package main